 During this period the unit will be repaired or replaced free of charge, if the fault is due to defective design or assembly.

 This guarantee does not cover any damage or defect caused by improper handling resulting from use that is not in compliance with these instructions or from unauthorized attempts to repair it.

+Format and Accessibility

+The user manual is provided in paper format inside the device packaging.
+Electronic versions are available at www.aeon-med.com

 Manufacturer’s EMC Declaration